Alexander Rinnooy Kan

 Alexander Hendrik George Rinnooy Kan (born 5 October 1949) is a Dutch politician, businessman and mathematician who served as Chairman of the Social and Economic Council from 2006 to 2012.
-A member of the Democrats 66 (D66) party, he was a member of the Senate from 2015 to 2019 and is a distinguished professor of Economics and Business Studies at the University of Amsterdam since 1 September 2012.
+A member of the Democrats 66 (D66) party, he was a member of the Senate from 2015 to 2019.
+From September 2012 until October 2019, he was University Professor of Economics and Business at the University of Amsterdam, where he is now professor emeritus.

 He has also been president of the supervisory board of EYE Film Institute Netherlands since 2008 and of Museum Boerhaave since 2018.

 Biography

 Early life and education

 Rinnooy Kan grew up in The Hague.
 He graduated with a doctorandus degree (eq. to MSc) in mathematics at Leiden University in 1972.
 The same year, he also obtained a candidate degree (eq. to BSc) in econometrics from the University of Amsterdam.
 In 1972–1973, he worked as a mathematician at Spectrum Encyclopedia.
 From 1973 until 1977, he was a scientific employee in the Department of Mathematics and Statistics at Delft University of Technology (then called the Delft Technical College).
 In 1976, he obtained a PhD in mathematics at the University of Amsterdam; he was advised by Gijsbert de Leve.